Our 2.99% 6-Mo Fixed is the lowest mortgage rate available in Canada.

 With an incoming Trump presidency, some experts caution that U.S. economic growth may rev up, and 'immigration and tariff proposals' and implied tax cuts could result in supply or demand shocks that increase U.S. (and Canadian) inflation once again.

-(U.S. economic growth could also have a positive effect on Canadian growth, but higher inflation would complicate things.)
+(U.S. economic growth could also positively affect Canadian growth, but higher inflation would complicate things.)

-The U.S. Fed has a dual mandate of maintaining lower inflation and a strong job market (vs. the BoC's sole 'inflation' mandate) — if it's forced to hold off on further rate cuts for a time, it could open up a more significant rate spread between the countries for a negative and inflationary effect here and on the CDN dollar.
+The U.S. Fed has a dual mandate of maintaining lower inflation and a strong job market (vs. the BoC's sole 'inflation' mandate).
+If the Fed is forced to hold off on further rate cuts for a time, it could open up a more significant rate spread between the countries for a negative and inflationary effect here and on the CDN dollar.

 Just because the economy is humming in the U.S. doesn't mean we'll do the same here, especially if tariffs (duties imposed on imported or exported goods) of 10-20% are introduced.
 Canada does about 75% of its export business with the U.S., and interruptions and higher prices could significantly slow growth.